 If the bottle of moonshine had been opened, however, the shelf life is shortened to 6 months.

 The reason why an unopened bottle of moonshine can last for so long is because of the distillation process.
 Unlike a lot of alcohols, moonshine is distilled with zero sugars, which means that the liquid cannot spoil.
-Anything that contains sugar has a shelf life, which is why flavored moonshine (and other flavored spirits) has a much shorter shelf life.
+Anything that contains sugar has a limited shelf life, which is why moonshine with added flavors (or any other flavored spirits for that matter) can go bad if left on the shelf for too long.

 However, keep in mind that not all moonshines are processed and distilled in the same way.
 The making of moonshine is a controversial and complicated process due to the illegalities of the drink, so unless you have made the moonshine yourself, odds are you could be drinking a moonshine that isn’t 100% pure.